 The evidence makes clear that Creative Harbor had a "firm" intent to use the Mark in connection with an iPhone application that connected job seekers with employers.
 But evidence that Creative Harbor intended to use the Mark with respect to some of the goods and services listed in the Creative ITUs does not contradict Kelly's evidence that Creative Harbor lacked a firm intent to use the Mark on several of the other services and goods listed in the ITUs.
-Kelly has identified sworn deposition testimony by Creative Harbor's CEO Christian Jurgensen indicating that (1) in many respects, Creative Harbor merely intended to reserve a right in the Mark and (2) Creative Harbor lacked a firm intent to use the Mark with respect to several of the goods and services listed in the Creative ITUs.
+Kelly has identified sworn deposition testimony by Creative Harbor's CEO Christian Jurgensen indicating that (1) in many respects, Creative Harbor lacked a firm intent to use the Mark with respect to several of the goods and services listed in the Creative ITUs.
 Kelly directs the Court to the following representative portions of Mr. Jurgensen's testimony: